moq-wg/moq-transport/draft-lcurley-warp.md

 Note that layers can still arrive out of the intended order due to packet loss.
 The default value is 0.

-* `dependency`.
+* `depends`.
-A numeric value that indicates this layer depends on the specified layer id.
+A list of numeric layer IDs.
-TODO do we need multiple dependencies?
-This informs the decoder that it MUST receive and process the dependency layer first.
+This informs the decoder that it MUST receive and process the dependency layers first.
-The decoder SHOULD support stream processing, such that it does not need to receive the entire dependency layer first.
+The decoder MAY support stream processing, such that it does not need to fully receive the dependency layers first.
-The layer MUST have a larger `order` than its dependency, if present.
+The layer SHOULD have a larger `order` than its dependencies, if present.
 The default value is 0, which means no dependency.

 * `cache`.